 - a.
 Adding Room to Cost Center.
 If your cost center has been recently assigned a room to oversee or occupy, but that change is not reflected in the survey data yet, you have the opportunity to add the room to your cost center's list through the survey process if the specified room appears in the survey file as currently unassigned. - b.
 Room List.
 When you select your room list for a specific building you may ask to see just your rooms, all unassigned rooms, or both.
 At the bottom of the Change Space Inventory: Initial Selection screen, you define what rooms you want to see on your list by marking the 'My Rooms' and/or the 'Unassigned Rooms' box.
 (Then press ENTER or click the 'pencil icon' to generate the room list.) - c.
 Unassigned Room.
 Any unassigned rooms will appear on the rooms list with NO check mark in the 'Mine' column.
-If the room you would like to add to your cost center's inventory shows as a currently unassigned room, you may add it to your room list by marking the box in the column titled 'Mine' (then click the SAVE icon).
+If a room you have been assigned by your space manager/committee/etc. shows as a currently unassigned room, you may add it to your room list by marking the box in the column titled 'Mine' (then click the SAVE icon).